 Exemptions to this immunization policy will be accepted for medical reasons as determined for everyone (e.g., those with congenital conditions, compromised immune systems, or taking certain medications).
-Scouts and Scouters who have been exempted from required vaccinations MUST have this documented by their personal health care provider.
+Scouts and Scouters who have been exempted from required vaccinations MUST have this documented by their personal health care provider on their AHMR.